Kiwil23/GSplat_MA_Projekt/README.md

    | `--train_iters=XXXX`          | Number of training iterations                                 |

 5. **Upload and Wait**
-   - Tap `UPLOAD VIDEO` and wait for training to finish.
+   - Tap `GENERATE SPLAT` and wait for training to finish.
    - The result `.ply` file will be available in:
      ```
      /splat_workspace/result_data